Wave equation: Introduction

+where the double subscript denotes the second-order partial derivative with respect to time, $\Delta$ is the Laplace operator and $\Box$ the d'Alembert operator, defined as:

-A solution of this (two-way) wave equation can be quite complicated, but it can be analyzed as a linear combination of simple solutions that are sinusoidal plane waves with various directions of propagation and wavelengths but all with the same propagation speed $c$.
+A solution to this (two-way) wave equation can be quite complicated.
+Still, it can be analyzed as a linear combination of simple solutions that are sinusoidal plane waves with various directions of propagation and wavelengths but all with the same propagation speed $c$.
 This analysis is possible because the wave equation is linear and homogeneous, so that any multiple of a solution is also a solution, and the sum of any two solutions is again a solution.
 This property is called the superposition principle in physics.

 The wave equation alone does not specify a physical solution; a unique solution is usually obtained by setting a problem with further conditions, such as initial conditions, which prescribe the amplitude and phase of the wave.
 Another important class of problems occurs in enclosed spaces specified by boundary conditions, for which the solutions represent standing waves, or harmonics, analogous to the harmonics of musical instruments.

-The two-way wave equation describing a standing wave field is the simplest example of a second-order hyperbolic differential equation.
-It and its modifications play fundamental roles in continuum mechanics, quantum mechanics, plasma physics, general relativity, geophysics, and many other scientific and technical disciplines.
-In the case that only the propagation of a single wave in a predefined direction is of interest, a first-order partial differential equation one-way wave equation can be considered.

 Wave equation in one space dimension

-The wave equation in one space dimension can be written as follows:
+The wave equation in one spatial dimension can be written as follows: